Jastxz/Healthy-Backend/README.md

 # Healthy-Backend
-Small Backend application simulating services for an hospital for example.
+Small Backend application simulating services for an hospital.